Evidence for multiple shocks from the $\gamma$-ray emission of RS Ophiuchi: The Single-Shock Scenario

 While the single-shock model can describe the overall shapes of both the GeV and TeV light curves, it is inconsistent with observations in two key ways.
 First, and most obviously, it overestimates the very high energy (VHE) $\gamma$-ray flux by more than an order of magnitude.
 This arises from the fact that the combined Fermi and H.E.S.S. data are inconsistent with a power-law $\gamma$-ray spectrum with an exponential cutoff.
 In particular, the H.E.S.S. spectrum five days after the optical peak follows a steep power-law ($\propto E^{-q}$ where $q \gg 2$) or the very beginning (i.e., the low-energy, slowly falling portion) of an exponential cutoff.
 However, the overall normalization of this spectrum falls well below the overall normalization of the Fermi spectrum on the same day.
 As a result, theoretically-motivated models (i.e., power law spectra with exponential cutoffs) that fit the Fermi data will either overestimate the H.E.S.S. observations or, if a sufficiently small $\vsh$ is chosen to reduce the maximum energy, produce VHE spectra that is properly normalized but much steeper than that observed.
 To illustrate this issue, Figure \ref{fig:singleshock_spectra} shows $\gamma$-ray spectra from our single shock model, which fit the Fermi data and have maximum energies in the needed range, but overestimate the VHE flux.

 We note that MAGIC \citep{MAGIC22}, HESS \citep{HESS22}, and \cite{zheng+22} interpret the combined Fermi and VHE spectra as arising from a single shock.
-To fit these combined spectra, they evoke a slow exponential cutoff ($\propto e^{-(E/E_{\rm max})^\beta}$), where $\beta < 1$.
+To fit these combined spectra, H.E.S.S. evokes a slow exponential cutoff ($\propto e^{-(E/E_{\rm max})^\beta}$), where $\beta < 1$.
 This modification results in a good fit to the data but is not theoretically motivated.
+Meanwhile MAGIC does fit their spectra with a theoretically motivated power-law with exponential cutoff.
+However, they achieve this fit by invoking arbitrary normalizations and maximum energies that do not evolve in a physical manner.

 A second key tension regarding the single-shock model is that it cannot reproduce the delay between the GeV and TeV peaks.
 As our model demonstrates, a single shock yields a luminosity peak that occurs at approximately the same time for all energies.
 However, as put forward in \cite{HESS22}, the VHE peak may be modulated by the maximum energy or, equivalently, by the finite acceleration time for TeV particles.